mozilla/source-map/README.md

 * `mappings`: A string of base64 VLQs which contain the actual mappings.

-* `file`: The generated filename this source map is associated with.
+* `file`: Optional.
+The generated filename this source map is associated with.

 #### SourceMapConsumer.prototype.originalPositionFor(generatedPosition)